Tunisia’s Saied sets presidential election date for October 6

 Economic and political turmoil

-The political crisis prompted by Saied’s power grab has weighed heavily on Tunisia’s economy, with unemployment standing at 15 percent and about four million of the country’s 12 million people living in poverty.
+Saied’s power grab has pushed Tunisia, whose economy has been faltering for more than a decade, deeper into crisis.
+Unemployment stands at 15 percent and about four million of the country’s 12 million people live in poverty.

 A crackdown has seen the prosecution of more than 60 journalists, lawyers and political opponents, according to the National Union of Tunisian Journalists.